-The increase in gross profit was mainly attributable to favourable pricing across all product lines and higher volume of SSV and 3WV sold.
-The decrease in gross profit margin percentage was the result of higher logistics, commodities and labour costs due to inefficiencies relating to supply chain disruptions as well as higher sales programs, resulting from historic low levels in Fiscal 2022.
-The increase in gross profit includes a favourable foreign exchange rate variation of \$7 million.
+The increase in gross profit was mainly attributable to the favourable volume of SSV and PWC sold and favourable pricing across all product lines.
+The decrease in the gross profit margin percentage was the result of higher logistics, commodities and labour costs due to inefficiencies relating to supply chain disruptions, as well as idle costs relating to the cybersecurity incident and higher sales programs, resulting from historical low levels in Fiscal 2022.
+The decrease was partially offset by higher volume and favourable pricing.
+The increase in gross profit includes a favourable foreign exchange rate variation of \$30 million.